 The Texas Tech Urology residency program aims to produce diverse, skilled, and compassionate Urologists by providing outstanding clinical and surgical training.
 Our goal is to prepare our residents to be independent and self-assured.
 We train residents so they can choose to go into fellowship training, private practice in the region, or academic medicine.

 Our program is committed to providing an opportunity for residents to perform progressively

 more independent decision-making and clinical activity in a culture of strong and

 Department Chair Department of Urology

-The Urology Residency Program at the Texas Tech University Health Sciences Center School of Medicine is a five year long program that includes a PGY I year in the Department of Surgery at Texas Tech and four years in the Department of Urology at Texas Tech.
+The Urology Residency Program at Texas Tech is a five year program that includes a PGY I year with a 6 month experience in the Department of Surgery.

-At graduation, residents should have the necessary background to practice urology in the environment of their choice to include general or sub-specialty training, and/or an academic or research oriented career.
+At graduation, residents will have the necessary background to practice urology in the environment of their choice to include general or sub-specialty training, and/or an academic or research oriented career.

 This year is completed in coordination with the department of general surgery at TTUHSC.
 It is designed to give the resident basic skills and training in general surgery.
 The resident will also have several months training with the urology service.

 PGY2 – PGY5 years are spent specifically learning urology.
 The residents work in both the pediatric and adult operating rooms.
 They participate in attending clinics and in their own COC clinic.
 They learn office procedures and how to do appropriate hospital consultations.
 The residents are on call every 4th weekend and approximately every 4th day.
 They attend educational conferences on Monday and Friday.
 They attend national conferences to present papers and the AUA during their 4th year.